andresalcaraaz/Netflix-Project-2-ETL-Data/README.md

 The goal of the project is to take the role of a data engineer tasked with building a database that meets certain specifications.
 Design of the database using a provided requirements file and data tables from IMDB.

+## **Approach**
+The approach taken for this project was fully thorough group collaboration.
+Online meetings at a given time were carried on to work on each of the steps needed as one.
+We decided that this was the best way to make it work since we could all brainstorm along for the best ways to solve it and combine knowledge.

 ## **DATABASE REQUIREMENTS:**